What is Belt and Pulley? – Their Diagram & Working

 Working Principle

 The working of belts and pulleys is less complex and can be easily understood.
-With the above explanation, am sure you are now familiar with the basics of belts and various types of pulleys including their applications.
+With the above explanation, I am sure you are now familiar with the basics of belts and various types of pulleys, including their applications.

-Well, a machinery incorporated with belt drive will contain a pair of pulleys attached to parallel shaft.
-They are connect by an encircling flexible belt that help to transmit and modify the rotary motion from one shaft to the other.
+Well, machinery incorporated with belt drive will contain a pair of pulleys attached to parallel shafts.
+They are connected by an encircling flexible belt that helps to transmit and modify the rotary motion from one shaft to the other.

 Selection Consideration